kailam-ada/ticketing-app/README.md

 ## About the project
 <p>
-The aim was to create a fullstack project using the Next.<br/>
+The aim was to create a fullstack project using Next.<br/>
 For this project I tried to make a ticketing app.<br/>
 Database: Mongo DB
 </p>